MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/Notifications-POS.md

 # required metadata

 title: Show order notifications in the point of sale (POS)
 description: This topic describes how to enable order notifications in the point of sale and the notification framework.
-Eventually, developers will be able to extend these notifications to operations besides order fulfillment operations.
 author: ShalabhjainMSFT
 manager: AnnBe
 ms.date: 04/30/2019